Towards practical secure delegated quantum computing with semi-classical light: Remote state preparation with semi-classical clients

 First of all, generating a computational basis state with the energy structure presented in Figure \ref{fig_transition} would project the spin state to the corresponding computational basis state.
 This would then need to be reinitialised by the Server to continue the entanglement generation.
 The information of whether or not the spin needs to be reinitialised in a superposition would therefore leak whether the state produced is rotated or in the computational basis.

 Then, there is the issue of amplifying the security of both computational basis and rotated states using a single gadget which does not introduce new attack vectors or leak information.
 This has been attempted in~\cite{Kapourniotis2021} but a new attack on their scheme has been shown in~\cite{Kapourniotis2023}.
-Thankfully, this second work also fixes the issue by proposing a novel SDQC protocol which makes use of the generalised tests introduced in~\cite{Kapourniotis2022}.
+Thankfully, this second work also fixes the issue by proposing a novel SDQC protocol for classical input and output $\mathsf{BQP}$ computations which makes use of the generalised tests introduced in~\cite{Kapourniotis2022}.
 This corresponds to the protocol presented in Section \ref{subsubsec:sdqc} and more formally as Protocol \ref{prot:SDQC}.

 The composable security of their protocol scales exponentially with the number of repetitions of the UBQC protocol, and the security of our blind graph RSP protocol degrades linearly in the number of repetitions.
-We again use the general composition Theorem \ref{thm:compos} to combine Theorems~\ref{thm:sec-sdqc} and \ref{thm:sec-gadget} into the following result, yielding an SDQC protocol in which Alice only needs to send weak coherent states.
+We again use the general composition Theorem \ref{thm:compos} to combine Theorems~\ref{thm:sec-sdqc} and \ref{thm:sec-gadget} into the following result, yielding an SDQC protocol for classical input and output $\mathsf{BQP}$ computations in which Alice only needs to send weak coherent states.

 \begin{theorem}[SDQC with semi-classical client] Let $\alpha, \nu_\alpha, n$ be defined as in Theorem \ref{thm:sec-gadget}, let $N$ be the number of executions of the UBQC Protocol \ref{prot:UBQC} in Protocol \ref{prot:SDQC} and let $\abs{V}$ be the number of vertices in the graph supporting Alice's desired MBQC computation.
 Consider the protocol obtained by replacing the blind graph state generation step in each UBQC execution in the SDQC Protocol \ref{prot:SDQC} with Protocol~\ref{prot:graph-rsp} composed with Protocol~\ref{prot:ghz-gadget} with parameters $(\alpha, n)$.
-This protocol $N\abs{V}\cdot\exp(-\nu_{\alpha}n) + \epsilon_S$-constructs in the Abstract Cryptography framework the SDQC Resource~\ref{res:sqc}, for $\epsilon_S$ exponentially decreasing in $N$ being the security bound of the SDQC Protocol \ref{prot:SDQC}.
+This protocol $N\abs{V}\cdot\exp(-\nu_{\alpha}n) + \epsilon_S$-constructs in the Abstract Cryptography framework the SDQC for classical input and output $\mathsf{BQP}$ computations Resource~\ref{res:sqc}, for $\epsilon_S$ exponentially decreasing in $N$ being the security bound of the SDQC Protocol \ref{prot:SDQC}.

 \end{theorem}

 Finally, as shown in \cite{Kapourniotis2022, Kapourniotis2023}, this SDQC protocol tolerates a constant level of global honest noise, meaning that slight defects will be corrected and Alice is able to recover the correct output without aborting even if her apparatus or Bob's have a low-enough level of noise.